 #PurpleLightUp encourages organisations to go purple for a day to celebrate the economic power of people with disability.
 Register for the #PurpleLightUp Global Broadcast and stay tuned for the full line up of presentations and entertainment.

 Launch a new policy, plan or initiative

 What better time to announce a new policy, plan or initiative related to inclusion of people with disability than on IDPwD?
 Take the opportunity to engage your staff, celebrate your organisation’s commitment and leadership, and share the initiative with your customers and stakeholders.

-The National Awards for Disability Leadership recognise and celebrate the extraordinary contributions and leadership shown by individuals with disability and disability organisations.
+The National Awards for Disability Leadership recognise and celebrate the extraordinary contributions and leadership shown by individuals with disability and inclusive organisations.

-Gather your colleagues for an awards party and tune in to the live global webcast on 3 December to celebrate those who’ve significantly contributed to advancing people with disability.
+Gather your colleagues for an awards party and tune in to the live webcast to celebrate those who’ve significantly contributed to advancing people with disability.

-Workplace resources you can download and use to promote IDPwD will be made available on the Australian IDPwD website.
+Workplace resources you can download and use to promote IDPwD are available on the Australian IDPwD website.